At a Glance

-You can use it with the AquaIntense cycle channeling up to 60% water on the bottom, leaving a light wash for china and crystal.
+You can use it with the AquaIntense cycle channeling up to 60% of the water on the bottom, leaving a light wash for china and crystal.

 The racking is good as well.
 The top rack is multi-position and has the third silverware rack up top like every other product.

-The bottom folds down almost like Miele to fit larger dishes, so this dishwasher has good capacity.
+The bottom folds down almost like Miele to fit larger dishes giving you more capacity.

 Beko also uses a quieter inverter motor for a 39 dB dishwasher rating.
-Typically a scouring arm adds noise, but Beko designed it to be quiet.
+A scouring arm adds noise, but Beko designed it to be quiet.

 It's also statistically reliable.

 5. Best Washing Action: KitchenAid KDTM604KPS - $1,199

 Number of Cycles: 5 Cycles, 6 Options | Sound Level: 44 dB | Drying: Air Intake, Heating Element| Third Rack: Yes with Spray Arm | Disposer or Filter: 2 Filters

 KitchenAid's new dishwasher series is worth considering with two filters.
 It has a new larger third rack to accommodate smaller items as well as silverware.